-Sonneveld House is adjacent to Het Nieuwe Instituut.
-This freestanding villa was designed in 1929 by the architectural practice Brinkman & Van der Vlugt for Albertus Sonneveld, one of the directors of the Van Nelle Factory.
-The house is light and spacious, in keeping with the modernist ideals of the time, with streamlined furniture and large windows offering views of the surrounding garden.
-Sonneveld House is one of the best-preserved Functionalist houses in the world.
-During the tour, your guide will talk about the history of the house and will point out interesting details.
+Located next door to Het Nieuwe Instituut, Sonneveld House is one of the best-preserved Functionalist houses in the world.
+The freestanding villa was designed in 1929 by architecture office Brinkman & Van der Vlugt for Albertus Sonneveld, a director of the Van Nelle Factory.
+The house is light and spacious, in keeping with the Modernist ideals of the time, with streamlined furniture and large windows offering views of the surrounding garden.
+During the detour, your detour guide will tell you about the house’s history, pointing out interesting details.

 A detour of Sonneveld House lasts an hour.
 Due to the coronavirus measures, there is currently a maximum of five participants per group.
 The cost (until at least January 2021) is €50 per group, excluding entrance to the museum (entrance tickets are available online).

 You can book a detour by mailing email@example.com or by calling +31 (0)10 440 1200.

 Discover the exhibition(s) at Het Nieuwe Instituut by taking a casual stroll, every Sunday at 2pm.
 Every week, a different detour guide will tell you about the exhibition(s) from their own perspective as a creative.
 Aside from the entrance fee, the strolls are free.

 While the institute was closed because of the coronavirus measures, the detour guides organised a virtual alternative: the weekly Sunday Scroll.
 These online tours were linked to The Hoodie exhibition or to a (design) theme reflecting the vision or the interests of the detour guide.